Lucas-Henry/Netflix-clone-yt/README.md

 ## Preview

-Using Vercel, you can check the project bellow.
+Using Vercel link you can check the preview below.

 [Netflix-Clone](https://netflix-clone-yt-tau.vercel.app)